synapseindia/drupal8_popup_login/README.md

-Popup login Module enables user to Login and Register using popup forms.
+Drupal 8 Popup login Module enables user to Login and Register using popup forms.

 INSTALLATION INSTRUCTIONS